 Take a trip to Sandringham Estate

 One of the more opulent things to do in Norfolk, Sandringham Estate is the Queen’s country bolthole (and if Norfolk is good enough for Liz, it's good enough for us).
 Spend an afternoon exploring this royal residency for its 24 acres of gardens (we defy you to find even one leaf out of place) and the Windsor family portraits.
 Fancy getting the royal treatment during your stay in the region?
-Book yourself into one of Plum's stately homes, such as the Regency-furnished Horatio's Return.
+Book yourself into one of Plum's stately homes, such as The Keeper's Key, dating back to 1745.

 Spend a day at Elgood’s Brewery